pcapel/react-network-tools/README.md

 ---

 # ToDo
+- Does Ajax need to have a prop for data access, eg <Ajax access='data' /> would allow me to control how the response is accessed in the receive function.
+This would help clear up the whole issue with forgetting to add that to tests...
 - Add modular wrappers and smaller components, but ensure that they display the correct names for debugging
 - Change `domEvent` prop to just be the event name for react as a boolean